Quick Tips: Taking Charge of Your Angina

-- Ease into your day.
-Warm up slowly before activity.
+- Warm up slowly before activity.

-- Change the way you eat.
+If symptoms happen after meals, give yourself time to rest and digest right after you eat.
 Eat smaller meals more often during the day instead of two or three large meals.

-Call your doctor
+Call your doctor now if:

 Author: Healthwise Staff

-Medical Review: Rakesh K. Pai, MD - Cardiology, Electrophysiology
+Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology

-Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine

-Martin J. Gabica, MD - Family Medicine
+Martin J. Gabica MD - Family Medicine

-Kathleen Romito, MD - Family Medicine
+Kathleen Romito MD - Family Medicine

-Robert A. Kloner, MD, PhD - Cardiology
+Robert A. Kloner MD, PhD - Cardiology